johnwcowan/r7rs-work/TerminalsCowan.md

-If *rect?* is false or absent, the contents of the Z-shaped area that begins at *start-row* and *start-column* and extends to the end of *start-row*, followed by all the rows between *start-row* and *end-row* exclusive, followed by *end-row* from column 0 to *end-column*, are returned.
+If *rect?* is false or absent, the contents of the Z-shaped area that begins at *start-row* and *start-column* and extends to the last of *start-row*, followed by all the rows between *start-row* and *end-row* exclusive, followed by *end-row* from column 0 to *end-column*, are returned.
+Trailing spaces are not returned.

-But if *rect?* is true, only the contents of the rectangle defined by the four corners is returned.
+But if *rect?* is true, the exact contents of the rectangle defined by the four corners is returned, including trailing spaces.
-Trailing spaces are trimmed
-In either case, newline characters are inserted at the ends of each row.
+In either case, a newline character is inserted at the end of each row.

-If *full?* is true, consecutive trailing spaces on each row that extends to the last column are returned;
-if it is false or absent, they are suppressed.
-If *rect?* is true, the value of *full?* is always treated as true.

 `(term-write! `*t row column string fgcolor bgcolor*`)`

-In effect, performs repeated `term-set!` operations starting at *row* and *column* and advancing to consecutive following (FIXME: bidi) columns.
+In effect, performs repeated `term-set!` operations starting at *row* and *column* and advancing to consecutive following columns.
 Each location holds as many characters of *string* as it can (see above).
 If a newline character is written, the current column is set to 0 and the current row is incremented.
 If the escape sequence ESC M is written, the current column is set to 0 and the current row is decremented.
+It is an error to attempt to put the current row outside the terminal area.

 ## Actions